 4 Conclusion

-We quantify and measure college students’ understanding of the concepts of purpose and audience in their writing assignments and examine evidence for contributing factors including avenues for instructor influences, student mindset, demographic characteristics, and academic status.
+This research quantifies and measures college students’ understanding of the concepts of purpose and audience in their writing assignments and examines evidence for contributing factors including avenues for instructor influences, student mindset, demographic characteristics, and academic status.
 Almost all of students have low perceptions of purpose in their writing, describing the content of their writing assignments rather than the piece of writing having an influence on reader or themselves.
-We also find that most students perceive low levels of audience, a majority identifying their instructor as the target audience of their work.
-We do not find that students’ sense of purpose or audience deepens as they progress in college.
-In fact, we find evidence of a lower perception of purpose as students accumulate more credits.
+Most students perceive low levels of audience, a majority identifying their instructor as the target audience of their work.
+The analysis does not find that students’ sense of purpose or audience deepens as they progress in college.
+In fact, the evidence shows a lower perception of purpose as students accumulate more credits.

-We do find statistical evidence for avenues for instructor influences including creating opportunities for feedback during students’ writing process and encouraging a growth mindset.
+There is statistical evidence for avenues for instructor influences including creating opportunities for feedback during students’ writing process and encouraging a growth mindset.

-College writing assignments do have many purposes and intended audiences, and we expect that college students’ writing exeriences to include all three purposes we identified, demonstrate knowledge to their professor, writing to be self-reflective, and writing with the purpose to transform a target audience.
-All these purposes and audiences have their place, but we must move students toward the higher levels of purpose and audience, as all careers we prepare students for across disciplines require effective written communication skills and attention to audience and purpose.
-We have identified that few students experienced these higher levels in their last significant writing assignment, but we find straightforward avenues for instructors to make a difference.
+College writing assignments do have many purposes and intended audiences, and college students’ writing exeriences should include all three purposes we identified, demonstrate knowledge to their professor, writing to be self-reflective, and writing with the purpose to transform a target audience.
+All these purposes and audiences have their place, but instructors must move students toward the higher levels of purpose and audience, as all careers we prepare students for across disciplines require effective written communication skills and attention to audience and purpose.
+These results show that few students experienced these higher levels in their last significant writing assignment, but there are straightforward avenues for instructors to make a difference.

 References